 This is the real part of the tour operation.
-Once the group arrived at the time of its departure back to the origin, it is the responsibility of the file in charge or manager/executive operations to be in touch with the hotels/transporters/guides/escorts and local handling agents and also with the client directly or indirectly.
-This is the way of professionally working conditions so the agency remains informed about every days' happening with the client/group.
-The same office is responsible to keep all services reconfirming including the international flight tickets to the origin place which have to be reconfirmed at least 72 hours before the commencement of the flight.
+Once the group arrives at the time of its departure back to the origin, it is the responsibility of the file in charge or manager/executive operations to be in touch with the hotels/transporters/ guides/escorts and local handling agents and also with the client directly or indirectly.
+This is the way of professional working conditions so the agency remains informed about every day's happening with the client/group.
+The same office is responsible for keeping all services reconfirmed including the international flight tickets to the origin place which have to be reconfirmed at least 72 hours before the commencement of the flight.